SebastianFia/PARCO-Computing-2026--244231-/readme.md

 ### Experiments Setup
 Whichever method you chose, first make sure to follow this setup instructions:

+0. If you are running from a hpc cluster, first make sure to load the necessary modules:
+    ```
+    module load gcc91
+    module load python-3.7.2
+    ```

 1.  **Change directory** to the **repository root**
     ```
     cd /path/to/repo/root